-Our internationally-recognised research is tackling advanced and metastatic prostate cancer by developing more robust diagnostics tests, biomarkers for responsiveness to current treatments and new drugs for clinical development.
+Our internationally-recognised research is tackling localised and metastatic prostate cancer by developing more robust diagnostics tests, biomarkers for responsiveness to current treatments and new drugs for clinical development.

 Prostate cancer is a major public health issue, killing approximately 3,300 men in Australia annually.
-While early stage cancers can be treated with surgery, advanced and metastatic cancers are treated with drugs that either prevent the synthesis of, or block the actions of, male hormones known as androgens.
+While early stage cancers can be treated with surgery, advanced and metastatic cancers are treated with drugs which block the actions of male hormones, known as androgens.
 Androgens, such as testosterone and dihydrotestosterone, are critical for normal prostate development and for the growth of prostate cancers.
 While drugs which target androgen pathways in prostate cancer cells are initially effective, patients eventually relapse and progress to an incurable stage of the disease.
 More research is needed to improve outcomes for prostate cancer patients.

 - Joanna Gillis